 Dear Brethren and Companions,

-I write to further inform you and encourage you to wholeheartedly support our West Lancashire 2021 Festival in aid of the Masonic Charitable Foundation which will be formally launched in May 2017 at our Provincial Grand Lodge meeting in Blackpool.
+I write to further inform you and encourage you to wholeheartedly support our West Lancashire 2021 Festival in aid of the Masonic Charitable Foundation which I launched on 10 May 2017 at our Provincial Grand Lodge meeting in Blackpool.

 The Festival in preparation has already achieved several firsts and I am grateful to the Festival Vice President WBro David Winder and WBro Philip Preston the Provincial Grand Charity Steward and his charity team for securing them.